ninalb13/personalpage/README.md

 -Adding the colliders in Tiled.
 -I've helped with the new design of the UI.
 -The character selection scene (the art).
 -I've also been in charge of building the website (in html).
+-I've done the gameplay video.

 ...